Gender Pay Gap Reporting

 This involves carrying out six calculations that show the difference between the average earnings of men and women in our organisation; it will not involve publishing individual employee’s data.
 The challenge in our organisation and across Great Britain is to eliminate any gender pay gap.

-Employers are required to publish the results on our own website and a government website.
-We will do this within one calendar year of April 5th 2019.
+We are required to publish the results on our own website and a government website.
+We will do this within one calendar year of April 5th 2020.

 - the levels of gender equality in our workplace

 - the balance of male and female employees at different levels

 - how effectively talent is being maximised and rewarded.

 Heritage Manor’s Results

 86.3% of Heritage Manor’s workforce is female and this percentage is representative at all levels within the organisation; females are recruited and promoted at all levels, including senior managers in the upper quartile.